 Activates the print option when creating stored procedures.

 See the “PrintOption=[N | P]” option in Teradata DSN Options.

 Specifies the SPL option when creating stored procedures.

 See the “SplOption=[Y | N]” option in Teradata DSN Options.

 If a database is identified by IP address instead of a name in the ODBC DSN or connection-string, the Data Source DNS Entries option is ignored.
-The database is identified in the Name(s) or IP address(es) field described in the table titled ODBC Driver Setup (Apple OS X).
+The database is identified in the Name(s) or IP address(es) field described in the table titled ODBC Driver Setup (Apple macOS).

 Data Source DNS Entries=undefined (default setting) is recommended for best results.
-This setting enables the ODBC Driver for Teradata to lookup DNS dynamically and find all available COPs for a given database name.
-Using this approach, ODBC Driver for Teradata will automatically detect new nodes added to Teradata Database (and DNS) in the future, without ODBC modification.
+This setting enables ODBC Driver for Teradata to lookup DNS dynamically and find all available COPs for a given database name.
+Using this approach, ODBC Driver for Teradata will automatically detect new nodes added to the database (and DNS) in the future, without ODBC modification.

 Data Source DNS Entries= 0 indicates that DNS does not contain cop entries for the database name.
 The database name will only be resolved by itself.
 No attempt will be made to resolve using a cop suffix.
 This behavior can be desirable in an environment utilizing DNS to load balance.
 When DNS is used for load balancing, administrators can configure DNS to provide a different IP address or multiple IP addresses in different order each time the database name is resolved using DNS.